vincentiroleh/pollybook/README.md

-## BookPolly
+## PollyBook

-BookPolly is an API as a Service that allows you convert your pdf files into Audio.
+PollyBook is an API as a Service that allows you convert your pdf files into Audio.

 ### Tools Used

 - AWS Polly
+- AWS s3
 - Node.js / Express.js

 ---
 ## Testing

-> Pollybook can only process files less than or equal to `1500 characters` - We're still `under development`
+> PollyBook can only process files less than or equal to `1500 characters` - We're still `under development`

 **Using curl**